Loan Repayment Frequently Asked Questions

-All students who are planning to graduate in December 2019 who have borrowed Perkins, Nursing, Law School, Sharp, Bank of America, Graduate PLUS, or Direct Stafford loans while attending Boston College are required to complete an online Exit Interview prior to leaving the University.
-Notifications will be e-mailed in November from Heartland ECSI and will include instructions on how to log in to the Heartland ECSI Web site to complete:
+All students who are planning to graduate in May who have borrowed Perkins, Nursing, Law School, Graduate PLUS, or Direct Stafford loans while attending Boston College are required to complete an online exit interview prior to leaving the University.
+Notifications will be emailed in March from Heartland ECSI and will include instructions on how to log in to the Heartland ECSI website to complete the online exit interview.

-Note: Failure to complete an Exit Interview will result in a hold on your transcript and diploma.
+Note: Failure to complete an exit interview may result in a hold on your transcript and diploma.
 If you have any questions, call the Office of Student Services at 617-552-3300 or 800-294-0294 and ask to speak with a member of the Loan Repayment staff.

 To cancel all or part of a Perkins loan, a borrower must be employed full-time for twelve consecutive months in a qualifying position with a qualifying agency.
 Specific criteria for each type of cancellation must be met, in addition to providing required documentation requested by the University (copy of license, certification, or registration).
 The borrower's account must be paid current to the date of eligible employment for cancellation.